 |0 * (1 − 0) = 0|

 However, there remains a limitation of the NOPAT that it is particularly useful when comparing similar companies in the same industry.
-Since the NOPAT equation only measures profit in terms of dollar amount, investors and other financial users usually find it difficult to use this metric to compare differently sized (small & medium enterprise, mid-corporate and large corporate) companies within an industry.
+Since it only measures profit in terms of dollar amount, investors and other financial users usually find it difficult to use this metric to compare differently sized (small & medium enterprise, mid-corporate and large corporate) companies within an industry.

-This has been a guide to what is NOPAT (Net Operating Profit After Tax) Formula.
-Here we discuss how to calculate NOPAT using practical examples & downloadable excel template.
+This has been a guide to what is NOPAT (Net Operating Profit After Tax) and is the definition.
+Here we discuss the formula to calculate NOPAT using practical examples & downloadable excel template.
 You can learn more about financial analysis from the following articles –